Live in Bucharest: The Dangerous Tour

 Live in Bucharest: The Dangerous Tour is a live concert DVD by American recording artist Michael Jackson released on July 25, 2005.
 The DVD was previously included with The Ultimate Collection box set in 2004.
-The concert took place during Jackson's first leg on his Dangerous World Tour on October 1, 1992 at the Bucharest National Stadium, with a sold-out attendance of 90,000.
+The concert took place during Jackson's first leg of his Dangerous World Tour on October 1, 1992, at the Bucharest National Stadium, with a sold-out attendance of 90,000.
 It was the last night of the first leg of the tour.
 This concert is the first concert by Jackson that has been officially released on DVD in the United States, also released in Asia market on double Video CD.
-The other official releases by Michael Jackson is a VHS of his HIStory World Tour concert in Seoul, South Korea, and it was released only in South Korea in 1996, Live at Wembley July 16, 1988, which is the second leg of his Bad World Tour.
+The other official releases by Michael Jackson are a VHS of his HIStory World Tour concert in Seoul, South Korea, which was released only in South Korea in 1996, and Live at Wembley July 16, 1988, which is the second leg of his Bad World Tour.